mchristia/waveforecast-app/README.md

 # Aloha Wave forecast

-As passionate surfer my self, knowing the conditions is important for a good surf experience.
+As passionate surfer myself, knowing the conditions is important for a good surf experience.
 Within a 4 week project I was able to create my first App ever representing how I imagine a forecast should present important information.
 The App shows the most important information like wave height and period, as well as water